copyleft/calendar-times/docs/timelib.md

-### timestamp-difference
+### time-entity-difference

 ```lisp
 (t1 t2 &optional unit)
 ```

-Difference between timestamps, in UNITs.
+Difference between time-entities, in UNITs.

-### timestamp-equalp
+### time-entity-equalp

 ```lisp
 (t1 t2)
 ```

-Compare timestamps for equality.
+Compare time-entities for equality.
 This is a structural equality comparison.
-So, two timestamps that represent the same point in time, but differ in one of its elements (for instance, its timezone), are considered different.
-Use TIMESTAMP= for equality for timestamps that represent the same point in time.
+So, two time-entities that represent the same point in time, but differ in one of its elements (for instance, its timezone), are considered different.
+Use TIME-ENTITY= for equality for time-entities that represent the same point in time.